yzhu27/UnitPriceHelper/CONTRIBUTING.md

 The following is a set of guidelines to contribute to UnitPriceHelper.

+## Code of Conduct

+This project and everyone participating in it is governed by the [UnitPriceHelper Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to any of the original contributors.

 ## How to Contribute
   * [Before Starting](#before-starting)
   * [Reporting Bugs](#reporting-bugs)